 If you run a sales team you will be constantly looking for ways to drive more sales and boost revenue.
 That is, after all, your core function in the business.

 But you’ll know that when it comes to achieving these objectives you have to tackle a wide range of different variables.
 You have the individual personalities and motivations of each salesperson on your team.
 There is the choice of tools from your CRM to your sales enablement software.
-And then there’s the structure, process and job roles you use to organize your sales department.
+And then there’s sales organization – the structure, process and job roles you use to run your sales department.

 Sometimes the challenge is knowing where to start.
 Thankfully, we’re here to help.
-This is our simple guide to understanding sales productivity and how it drives revenue.
-We’ll take a look at:
+This is our guide to understanding sales productivity and how it drives revenue.

 Sales productivity is about maximizing the results you achieve from your available resources.
 It’s not the same as sales efficiency or sales effectiveness.
 But both play a part in improving productivity and, as a result, boosting sales revenue.